ahron-chet/PureLoader/README.md

 - **Base Relocation**: Applies base relocations to ensure the loaded PE file can be correctly executed at its allocated base address.
 - **Full Implementation of LoadLibrary & GetProcAddress**: Provides a complete manual implementation of these functions to avoid using potentially hooked system calls.

-## Achievements

-- Successfully ran Mimikatz on an endpoint with EDR using the Unhooked PE Executor Pure Reflective Loader, demonstrating its effectiveness in avoiding EDR hooks.

 ## Usage